Health Inspections Canada

 Once they have completed their inspection of the facility, they give reports to the operator or owner outlining deficiencies that require their attention, generally with strict timelines for completion.
 In some cases, Orders are issued.

 Orders are powerful legal documents that require something to be addressed immediately or require a premise to be closed.
 For the Order to be lifted, the owner or operator is required to remove the condition that is considered injurious or dangerous to the health of the public.

 Failure to comply with an order is a very serious matter and can result in charges and an owner or operator could find themselves facing a judge in a court of law.
 If this happens, the judge may require the operator to correct the health issue and to pay a large fine as well.

-If an operator does not comply with the judges decision, the judge may require the operator to serve time in prison.
+If an operator does not comply with the judge’s decision, the judge may require the operator to serve time in prison.

-In order to practise in Canada, Public Health Inspectors and Environmental Health Officers must be certified by the Canadian Institute of Public Health Inspectors.
+In order to practice in Canada, Public Health Inspectors and Environmental Health Officers must be certified by the Canadian Institute of Public Health Inspectors.
 As a minimum, a bachelor degree in Environmental Health is required.

 The enforcement of regulations regarding the sale of tobacco products to minors and inspection of specified smoke free places may also be carried out.

 Health inspectors may also address outdoor and indoor air quality issues, soil contamination, drinking water contamination, recreational and beach water contamination, recalls on food products and any other condition that could be a danger to the health of the public.

 Inspections are also conducted into food poisonings, foodborne diseases, outbreaks and other communicable diseases carried by food or water.
 Inspectors also follow-up with animals that have bitten or scratched humans in the event rabies may have been a factor.